 From this menu user may change the network settings of the device.

-Following parameters and static IP settings available for “Server Network Settings” part.
+Following parameters and static IP settings available if “Use Static Address for Device” checked.

 "Use Static Address for Device": Set a static TCP IP for TLM from this part.
 Enable and enter network settings and TLM will be available to connect from this static IP locally or remotely (gateway must be set properly for remote WAN connection).